atirudom/Authentication-Boilerplate-Express-Passport-Jwt/README.md

 # ExpressJS Authentication Template + jwt and Passport.js
-This repository serves as a template for developing user authentication service on Express using JWT and Passportjs with user data on MongoDB Atlas
+This repository serves as a template for developing user authentication service on ExpressJS using JWT and Passport.js.
+This project store user data on MongoDB Atlas.

 Main features are:
 * Login